 Skip to step 3 if your ruler is already visible.

 - Select the View tab in the ribbon.

 - Select Ruler in the Show group.

 - Press Ctrl + A on your keyboard to select your entire document or select the portion of your document to which you want to apply the tab.

-If you don’t select all or part of your document before creating your new tab, it will only apply to the paragraph your cursor is currently in.
+If you don’t select all or part of your document before creating your new tab, it will only apply to the paragraph your cursor is currently in or newly created content.

 - Click the tab selector button until it changes to the symbol representing the tab you want.
 (Hover your pointer over each symbol in the tab selector for a tooltip explaining each symbol.)

 - Click the location on the ruler where you would like to place the tab stop.
 The tab symbol will then appear on the ruler.